The Bottles We Are Using

 🌵 TEQUILA

 You can buy cheap tequila - but you will suffer for it.
-If it says 100% agave on the label, you won’t go far wrong.
+Then again, if it says 100% agave on the label, you won’t go far wrong.
 The blanco (white) unaged style is usually what’s called for in cocktails but if I had to buy one bottle, I’d go for reposado, which is ‘rested’ in barrels to give it a pale-straw colour and a hint of age.
 Anejo, fully aged, can be delicious but is best for sipping.
-And it’s always worth trying mezcal in tequila contexts but the smokiness makes it a slightly more formidable beast; I wrote a little guide to it here if this is a taste you feel like acquiring.
+(Note: it’s always worth trying mezcal in tequila contexts but the smokiness makes it a slightly more formidable beast; I wrote a little guide to it here if this is a taste you feel like acquiring.)

 🍇 BRANDY

-Brandies I like: Decent cognac is expensive but worth splashing out on.
-Rémy Martin and Hine are my favourites to mix with; Rémy Martin 1738 Accord Royal is particularly heavenly (£45+ I’m afraid).
+Brandies I like: Decent cognac is expensive but worth splashing out on if you can afford it.
+Rémy Martin and Hine are my favourites to mix with if I’m feeling flush; Rémy Martin 1738 Accord Royal is particularly heavenly (£45+ I’m afraid).
 And if you see Courvoisier, Martell, Hennessey, etc on special offer, go ahead.
-However, you will usually find more value with supermarket own-brands.
+Still, for everyday cocktail purposes, you will usually find more value with supermarket own-brands.
 Tesco’s VSOP has won awards (£27); and Aldi does a famously decent VS cognac called Chevalier for £15!
 Asbach German brandy has a minor cult following too.
+Here, the appellation system comes in quite handy as quality control.
+If it’s VSOP cognac it’s just never going to be awful.